Importance of Data Analytics

 4. Data Mining and Predictive Analytics Tools

-To find patterns and relationships in big datasets, data mining technologies, and are utilized.
+To find patterns and relationships in big datasets, data mining technologies are utilized.
 Statistical models and machine learning algorithms are used by predictive analytics tools, such as R, to predict future trends based on historical data.
 For companies trying to develop data-driven predictions to inform their strategic choices, these tools are crucial.

 5. Business Intelligence (BI) and Visualization Tools